nemethc/blog/content/author/admin/_index.md

 +++

-Fresh public policy, economics, and/or statistics `#content` served with a hint of programming and sprinkled with  politics.
+Public policy, economics, and/or statistics `#content`, served with a sprinkle of programming and politics.